Eltaurus-Lt/Anki-Card-Templates/README.md

   <summary>Changing input method to Multiple-Choice:</summary>

 > 1. Multiple-Choice cards require a source of words (images/equations/...) to be used as incorrect choices in the test.
 Those choices are stored in separate Fields on each Note (e.g., Field "Choices" in the default setup).
 If you want a Note Type to have several Multiple-Choice Card Types, first make sure to [create enough Choice Fields](3-adding-new-fields) first (e.g., "Choices English", "Choices Deutsch", "Image Choices", etc.)
 > 2. The choices Fields can be filled manually in [the Card Editor](#relevant-anki-windows) (to make sure each Field contains only those choices that can be reasonably mistaken for the correct answer), or filled automatically (for much quicker setup).
-They can also be edited afterwards at any point.
-For filling automatically:
+They can also be edited afterwards at any point, e.g., after you fail a typing Card during review, the incorrect typed answer can be added to the list of choices to make the multiple-choice Card helpful in recognizing it.
+To fill the choice Field automatically (using the support add-on):
+>
-> >     2.1.
+>    &nbsp;&nbsp;2.1.
 Select several Notes in [the Card Editor](#relevant-anki-windows) (to be used as each other's incorrect answers)
+>
-> >     2.2.
+>    &nbsp;&nbsp;2.2.
 Right-click
+>
-> >     2.3.
+>    &nbsp;&nbsp;2.3.
 Select `Fill Choices`
+>
-> >     2.4.
+>    &nbsp;&nbsp;2.4.
 Specify the Fields in the appeared window accordingly and press `Ok`
 > 4. Open [the Card Type editor](#relevant-anki-windows)
 > 5. In the dropdown `Card Type: ` list at the top, select the Type of Cards you wish to convert into Multiple-Choice Cards
 > 6. Change the mode to set on the Front side template to "mchoice" (you can look for "mode=" using the search bar)